H. Pylori: Natural Treatment and Diet Tips

 Many people have success consuming apple cider vinegar a few times throughout the day to help keep the stomach environment acidic which H pylori doesn’t like.
 While there’s no scientific research on this natural remedy it may be worth a try.

 Probiotics are healthy bacteria that help maintain your gut microbiome balance.
 In this scientific study, it was shown that using probiotics before or after a treatment protocol for H pylori improved eradication rates.
 This suggests that including probiotics in your treatment plan may help some individuals.
-You can check out a few of the best probiotics for H pylori, SIBO, and other gut issues here.
 One of the highest quality medical grade probiotics is VSL #3.

-Including a healthy herbal tea in your treatment protocol can be very beneficial.
-Herbal tea helps to soothe the gut, aid in digestive function, and help with detoxification.
-For H pylori in particular, green tea and licorice have been shown to inhibit the growth of the bacteria.
+Including high-quality tea in your treatment protocol can be very beneficial.
+Tea helps to soothe the gut, aid in digestive function, and help with detoxification.
+For H pylori in particular, green tea and licorice root tea have been shown to inhibit the growth of the bacteria.
 If you’re going to get some tea, get the highest quality green tea to get the most health benefits.
 I recommend the brand below from Capital Teas.